 Reading Food Labels When You Have Diabetes

-Reading food labels can help you make better decisions about the food you eat and how you manage your diabetes.
+Food labels can help you make better decisions about what you eat and how you manage your diabetes.

 Just about every packaged food made in the U.S. has a "Nutrition Facts" label that gives a serving size and other nutritional information.
 It has measurements of fat, cholesterol, sodium, carbohydrates, protein, vitamins, and minerals for a typical amount of that food.
 This information can make it easier for you to choose foods that will fit into your meal plan and help control your blood sugar, cholesterol, blood pressure, and weight.